 Did you know that according to Consumer Reports, nearly 75% of cigar aficionados are only occasional smokers?
 Take note, because the frequency of smoking will play a major role in determining how expensive your premiums will be.

-If you are one of these self-proclaimed aficionados who enjoys lighting up a Cohiba every now and then to celebrate a special occasion or accomplishment, fear not.
+If you are one of these self-proclaimed aficionados who enjoy lighting up a Cohiba every now and then to celebrate a special occasion or accomplishment, fear not.

 You can still obtain good life insurance coverage without getting raked over the coals.